 Expenses for Area Meetings

-If a District Board Member is requested to participate in the program of an Area Meeting as an official representative of the District, the member can choose to pay her registration fee or the District will reimburse her.
+If a Leadership Team Member is requested to participate in the program of an Area Meeting as an official representative of the District, the member can choose to pay their registration fee or the District will reimburse her.
 The District will pay for overnight accommodations and mileage.
 Friday evening meal expenses can be paid by the Board Member or the District.
 Saturday meals are normally included in the registration fee and will not be a separate expense.

-District 12 Scholarship Fund
+District 12 Scholarship Fund [Procedure]

-In order to supplement the awards given to scholarship winners by Zonta International, District 12 will maintain a scholarship fund for the purposes of awarding $500 to the District 12 JMK scholarship and $500 to the YWPA award winner each year.
+In order to supplement the awards given to scholarship winners by Zonta International, District 12 will maintain a scholarship fund for the purposes of awarding $1000 to the District 12 JMK scholarship and $1000 to the YWPA award winner each year.
 This scholarship fund will be supplemented through a fund- raising feature, such as a coffee break at the annual District Conference, and through fundraising at Area Meetings.